backupbrew/switchbrew/USB services.md

 ### GetSetupEvent

-Returns an event handle for interface setup changes.
+Returns an event handle.
+Unknown what triggers signalling.

 ### EnableInterface